fivetran/dbt_pendo/README.md

 </p>

 ## What does this dbt package do?
-- Produces modeled tables that pendoage Pendo data from [Fivetran's connector](https://fivetran.com/docs/applications/pendo) in the format described by [this ERD](https://fivetran.com/docs/applications/pendo#schemainformation) and builds off the output of our [Pendo source package](https://github.com/fivetran/dbt_pendo_source).
+- Produces modeled tables that pendoage Pendo data from [Fivetran's connector](https://fivetran.com/docs/applications/pendo) in the format described by [this ERD](https://fivetran.com/docs/applications/pendo#schemainformation).

 - Enables you to understand how users are experiencing and adopting your product.
 It achieves thi by:
   - Calculating usage of features, pages, guides, and the overall product at the account and individual visitor level